cl-airel/clannis-crosswords/README.md

+## Notes to Jannis:
+If you want to, create your own branch for development.
+Otherwise make modifications on preexisting dev branch and submit pull requests when they work.
+Add Live Server extension to VSCode for easy running and debugging without having to git push. <3

-Welcome to our crossword collection!
+## Welcome to our crossword collection!
 Here's our to-do list for us to reference:

 - [ ] Clues
 - [ ] Word numbers